 6 Dialogue-And-Discussion-films for the target groups 14-16 and 18-23 years of age

-On behalf of the German Council for Sustainable Development (RNE) and the University of Göttingen, we are currently producing a series of 6 Dialogue-And-Discussion-films that will introduce young people to the Sustainable Development Goals 2030 and the ideas of sustainable research.
+On behalf of the German Council for Sustainable Development (RNE) and the University of Göttingen, we have produced a series of 6 Dialogue-And-Discussion-films that will introduce young people to the Sustainable Development Goals 2030 and the ideas of sustainable research.
 Our core questions:

 How can the world's soy problem be solved?
 How can chicken production be sustainable?